yangyangisyou/emotion-f2e/README.md

 ### Design principles
 1. Pure function
-  - To prevent side effect, pure function could be
+  - To prevent **unexpected side effect**, pure function could helps developer trace and debug the code more easily.
 2. Stateless component always focused on design
   - To design component more easily, only dress CSS in the specific component.
 3. paged-based component always focused on data flow